Nicolfo/office-queue-management/Retrospective/Retrospective-Template.md

 ## QUALITY MEASURES

+- We included the time dedicated to unit testing, E2E testing and code review in the time estimation for each task.
+To provide an amount of time spent on testing, we will use the following measures:
+  - 10% of the time of each task is dedicated to **unit testing**
+  - 5% of the time of each task is dedicated to **E2E testing**
+  - 5% of the time of each task is dedicated to **code review**
+  - An exception was made for 1 task, which was specifically dedicated to E2E testing

 - Unit Testing:
-  - Total hours estimated
+  - Total hours estimated: **5.4h**
-  - Total hours spent
+  - Total hours spent: **5.3h**
-  - Nr of automated unit test cases
+  - Nr of automated unit test cases: **7**
-  - Coverage (if available)
+  - Coverage (if available): **91% of all methods, 93% of lines of code**
 - E2E testing:
-  - Total hours estimated
+  - Total hours estimated: **4.7h**
-  - Total hours spent
+  - Total hours spent: **4.64h**
 - Code review
-  - Total hours estimated
+  - Total hours estimated: **2.7h**
-  - Total hours spent
+  - Total hours spent: **2.64h**

 ## ASSESSMENT